xerolinux/xlapit-cli/README.md

 ### How to get it

-First off let me say that everything this awesome toolkit provides is and will forever be optional and up to you the user.
-I will never force anything on you.
+First off let me say that everything this awesome toolkit provides is and will forever be optional and up to you, the user.
+It will never force anything on you. & That's a promise.

 <div align="center">